MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/enable-use-comprehensive-auditing.md

 ## What's logged

-For a list of what's logged with activity logging, see [Microsoft.Crm.Sdk.Messages Namespace](https://docs.microsoft.com/dotnet/api/microsoft.crm.sdk.messages?view=dynamics-general-ce-9).
+For a list of what's logged with Activity Logging, see [Microsoft.Crm.Sdk.Messages Namespace](https://docs.microsoft.com/dotnet/api/microsoft.crm.sdk.messages?view=dynamics-general-ce-9).

 We log all SDK messages except the following: